 - If you are adding the pig's feet, cook them first for 1 hour and then add the pork with onion, garlic and salt to taste.

 - Using a slotted spoon, remove the garlic and onion from the stock.
 Return heat to medium.
-Add the 2 cans of drained hominy, 2 full teaspoons of Mexican oregano(crushed),crushed chile de arbol, 1 cup of water, and the red chile puree.
+Add the 2 cans of hominy with the water, 2 full teaspoons of Mexican oregano(crushed),crushed chile de arbol, 1 cup of water, and the red chile puree.
 Stir well to combine.
 Bring to a boil, taste for salt.
 Cook for another 45 minutes.

 - Some of the traditional garnishes for Pozole are lettuce or cabbage(shredded),sliced radishes, diced white onion, oregano, crushed chile piquin and lemon or lime.
 Sometimes I like to add cilantro and minced chile serrano to mine.